Women are Underrepresented on Civic Boards and Commissions.

 Learn more about completing an application with the Appointments Project®.

 Your Community and the Appointments Project®

-Reach out to learn more about partnering with the Appointments Project® in your community, sponsoring a training, or attending an upcoming event.
+Reach out to learn more about partnering with the Appointments Project® in your community.